CouncilofLorien/counciloflorien.github.io/docs/cards/J/join-with-that-power.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Diplomat only._ One influence check or corruption check by a character in a diplomat's company receives a bonus equal to the number of characters in the company minus 1.
+> > _Diplomat only._ One influence check or corruption check by a character in a diplomat's company receives a bonus equal to the number of characters in the company minus one.
 Cannot be duplicated on a given check.
 > >
 > > {: .fs-3 }
 > > _“‘...only in the mouths of emissaries sent from Mordor to deceive the ignorant.’”_ ***---&#65279;LotRII***